glenndehaan/oilpattern.com/README.md

 ## Structure
 - ES6
-- Materialize CSS & Font
+- Material Design Light
 - Webpack
 - Offline support
 - Add to homescreen (Android)

 ## Usage
 - Install NodeJS 8.0 or higher.
-- Run `npm install` in the _scripts folder
+- Run `npm install` in the root folder
-- Run `npm run dev` in the _scripts folder
+- Run `npm start` in the root folder

-Then open up your favorite browser and go to http://localhost:5465/
+Then open up your favorite browser and go to http://localhost:3001/

 ## License